Friday, 2 December 2016

 Update: (15.09.2020.)

 Exactly five years after my visit to this haveli, a Facebook friend Mr Colonel (Rtd.)
 Harjeet Singh Lamba, currently residing in Chandigarh, Punjab, India, mentioned of a haveli near Mandi Bahauddin.
 His ancestors were Sardars of neaby Qilla Attar Singh and later moved to this haveli.
 I recalled visiting such a haveli near Chak Basawa and provided the link to colonel sahib.
-He immediately recognized his ancestral home and provided more details to me.
+He immediately recognized his ancestral home and provided me more details to me.
 This was the first time in 73 years that they saw their home, because they had no pictures of this home.
 It was a great moment for him and his family and to me as well.
 He also writes a blog and wrote the following post about this discovery:

 https://colhslamba.wordpress.com/2020/07/26/haveli-bara-dari-on-axis-chillian-wala-mandi-bahuddin-gujrat/